 - When and how will I be able to sign up for a Summer Orientation session?

 - 72 hours after you pay your $400 tuition deposit

-You complete the registration process on this website, beginning April 1.
+You complete the registration process on this New Student Portal.

-You should plan to attend one of the sessions for the school in which you are enrolled.
+You should plan to attend one of the sessions for the school or program in which you are enrolled.

 To see your session choices and their dates, select your school and year on the Session Dates page.

 Do not make travel arrangements until you receive your session selection confirmation at the end of the online registration process.